slarmoo/.github/profile/simon/simonReact/simonReact.md

 ## Create App component

-To begin the transformation to using React components in our application, we create a top level component, stored in `src/app.jsx`, and add some placeholder content that will get replaced later.
-In order for the styling to show up, we include Bootstrap, move the `main.css` content into a file named `src/app.css`, and import the CSS file into the app.jsx file.
-Because we don't have a `body` element in our App component we modify the `app.css` so that the selector for the `body` element is changed to a class selector `.body`.
+To begin the transformation to using React components in our application, we create a top-level component, stored in `src/app.jsx`, and add some placeholder content that will get replaced later.
+In order for the styling to show up, we include Bootstrap, move the `main.css` content into a file named `src/app.css`, and import the CSS file into the `app.jsx` file.
+Because we don't have a `body` element in our `App` component, we modify the `app.css` so that the selector for the `body` element is changed to a class selector `.body`.

 **app.jsx**